araupontones/MLSS/README.md

 9. Append data from all rounds.
 10. Upload fonts to extrafont (via pushing files) in server
 11. Check which variables are booleans, and enable only barplot for those.
+12. requirement to display plot (currenty null if round is empty)
+13. Ask WB for description of indicators
+14. Add a spinner to plot